-Test procedures and dimensions of the round specimens shall comply with the national and international standards recognized by the Register.
+Test procedures and dimensions of the round specimens shall comply with the RS-agreed national and international standards.

 The testing scope is given in 3.14.4.

 For plates and wide flats, one test sample shall be taken close to the longitudinal centreline of one end of rolled piece representing the batch as shown in Fig. 2.2.2.7-2.